baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 This leaves the GDPR as the only law that defines applicable conditions for consent dialogs.

 Consent is one of the six possible legal bases for processing personal data from Article 6(1) GDPR.
-Unsurprisingly, processing that can only rely on consent as a legal basis (like tracking), may thus only happen _after_ consent has been given and the controller needs to be able to demonstrate that consent has been given (Article 7(1) GDPR).
+Unsurprisingly, processing that can only rely on consent as a legal basis (like tracking), may thus only happen _after_ consent has been given, and the controller needs to be able to demonstrate that consent has been given (Article 7(1) GDPR).

 Consent itself is defined in Article 4(11) GDPR, which lists a set of basic conditions an action needs to meet in order to be considered consent, with each of these being further specified by the recitals to the GDPR: